SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 The most recent approach to Safeguarding adults at risk concentrates on the notions of: ‘acceptable risk’ and ‘making safeguarding personal’.
 Lord Mumby summarised: “Physical health and safety can sometimes be bought at too high a price in happiness and emotional welfare.
 The emphasis must be on sensible risk appraisal, not striving to avoid all risk…what good is it making someone safer if it merely makes them miserable?
 We must tolerate acceptable risks as the price appropriately to be paid in order to achieve some other good”

 This ties in well to our ethos of empowerment at EHG and having tenant, guests and participant led goals and action plans.
 The role of our staff and volunteers is to journey relationally alongside tenants, guests and participants, listening to them and paying close attention to any risk elements.
-This means assessing regularly whether these are ‘acceptable risks’ (and therein protecting our tenant’s Human Rights to life, liberty and privacy) or whether it is becoming a Safeguarding issue and that they are an adult at risk and are suffering unacceptable abuse.
+This means assessing regularly whether these are ‘acceptable risks’ (and therein protecting Human Rights to life, liberty and privacy) or whether it is becoming a Safeguarding issue and that they are an adult at risk and are suffering unacceptable abuse.
 Refer back to section 3.1 for clarity on definitions.

 - Talking the alleged abuse through with them;